Friday, September 27, 2024

 Longpre' - The Cars of VIA Volume 1, 2024. $124.95.

 Just advertised in the past week for pre-order.
 In the author's own words, "I'm a part time railway consultant, buying and selling railway passenger cars & parts, "TheSleeper Line" reporting marks SLCX.
 In the 1990s, I have purchased and sold over 70 passenger cars, mostly retired VIA Rail passenger equipment, and some ex-CN auxiliary cars."
-Rapido says he’s owned 84 different real passenger cars at various times in the last 20 years.
+Rapido says he’s owned 84 different real passenger cars at various times in the last 20 years, the first car in 1990.
 Jason Shron posted on Dec 16/01, "Has anyone thought to preserve a Tempo coach or a passenger RS18?", to which the author replied, "I had to scrap many ex CN/VIA "E" and "Green" sleepers back six years ago, because I had no takers back then.
 Now, I receive calls on occasions from folks looking for these cars.
 My answer is this: if you think it should be preserved, buy them while they're available.
 Don't count on anyone else but you."
 Things have really changed in the ensuing 23 years since that question and answer.
 Jason Shron has progressed from a student of art to a manufacturer of model trains.
 He has also successfully parlayed his admiration for all things VIA into a VIA Historical Association (VHA).

 It truly takes more than one person to create books of this scope.
 Assembling photos from various sources (see below on that one!) such as railway archives and trackside photographers sometimes has a prohibitive cost attached.
 It's an up-front cost that has to be recouped once the book goes on sale.
 It's also a cost that scares many away from 'doing that book I've been working on'.
 So having Rapido Trains Inc. and the VHA as part of these two most recent books' production and marketing has to be a big help.
 In the author's own words, "a Morning Sun book costs .55 cents per page, while The Cars of VIA costs .42 cents per page.
 I could have sold it on my own for $100.00, but instead I chose to sell it for $125.00 allowing retailers to buy and sell them in-store, which reduces the profit margin considerably.
 Finally, I've invested 16 years of my life so far and over $20,000 in photographic material, research and various road trips."